haykam821/Blog/posts/dev-env.md

 ## Internet

-I only need one browser to access the internet, Google Chrome, and extra to ensure my web content works on all browsers.
+I only need one browser to access the internet, Google Chrome, although I also use others in order to ensure my web content works on different platforms.
 Homebrew includes a handy cask feature, which will let us install all of them in one go.

 ```bash
 brew cask install google-chrome firefox